codeface-io/SwiftObserver/readme.md

 [![badge-pod]](http://cocoapods.org/pods/SwiftObserver) ![badge-pms] ![badge-languages] ![badge-platforms] ![badge-mit]

 SwiftObserver is a lightweight framework for reactive Swift.

 It's unconventional, [covered by tests](https://github.com/flowtoolz/SwiftObserver/blob/master/Tests/SwiftObserverTests/SwiftObserverTests.swift) and designed to be readable, usable, flexible, non-intrusive, simple and safe.

 [Reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) adresses the central challenge of implementing a clean architecture: [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 SwiftObserver breaks reactive programming down to its essence, which is the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern).

 SwiftObserver is just 800 lines of production code, but it's also hundreds of hours of work, thinking it through, letting features go for the sake of simplicity, documenting it, unit-testing it, and battle-testing it [in practice](http://flowlistapp.com).

-## Contents

 * [Install](#installation)
 * [Get Started](#kiss)